-Facing off against John McClane in the best Christmas movie of all time – Die Hard – Hans Gruber cites an apocryphal story that Alexander the Great wept when he saw the breadth of his kingdom.
+Facing off against John McClane in the best Christmas movie of all time – Die Hard – Hans Gruber cites an apocryphal story that, when he saw the size of his kingdom, Alexander the Great began to cry.
 Why?
 Because, as the story goes, there was nowhere left to conquer.

 In Cyprus today, Alexander’s portly, less gallant, and more slippery descendants might be starting to feel the same way.
 That’s because the retail trading industry is increasingly under pressure to find new people to start trading in its derivatives products.

-The brokers wept for there were no more dummies to b-book
+The brokers wept for there were was no one left to b-book

 Across the globe, the industry has gained a fairly atrocious reputation.
-At least anecdotally, this author has come across people from Europe, Africa, East Asia, South America and Australia who immediately assume that anyone involved in the ‘forex’ industry is simply a scammer.
+Purely anecdotally, this author has come across people from Europe, Africa, East Asia, South America and Australia who immediately assume that anyone involved in the ‘forex’ industry is simply a scammer.

 It’s not at all surprising then, to see brokers setting up feel-good workshops in sub-Saharan backwaters and encouraging the locals to trade at a million to one leverage with their Tuvalu bucket shop.
 These are amongst the few people left on earth that don’t realize they are about to get ripped off.